 about the project

-The Bauhaus, which only existed for 14 years, celebrates its 100th anniversary in 2019.
-During a period of radical change after the First World War, this famous school for art and architecture in Germany provided the aesthetic and architectural program for the country’s new democratic state with its agenda of social reform and cosmopolitan politics.
+The Bauhaus, which only existed for 14 years, celebrated its 100th anniversary in 2019.
+During a period of radical change after the First World War, this famous school of art and architecture in Germany provided the aesthetic and architectural programme for the country’s new democratic state with its agenda of social reform and cosmopolitan politics.
 After the Second World War, the Bauhaus and modernist architectural concepts served as guiding principles for reconstruction and new beginnings in West Germany, the consequences of which continue to shape the image of cities to this day.

 Modernism in Southeast Asia

-The mid-20th century also marked the start of a new era in many countries of Southeast Asia, as the colonies and protectorates of France, Great Britain and the Netherlands gained their independence.
-These young states were faced with the task of establishing themselves as new nations and defining their own identity.
+The mid-20th century marked the start of a new era in many countries of Southeast Asia, as the colonies and protectorates of France, Great Britain, and the Netherlands gained their independence.
+The young states were faced with the task of establishing themselves as new nations .
 Their efforts were often accompanied by the desire to express this new beginning through architecture and urban planning.
 It was in the architectural language of international modernism that many countries found a contemporary form that reflected their hopes of progress and prosperity while signalling their emancipation from former colonial rule.

-New districts, squares and buildings were designed by local architects, some of whom were trained in Europe; by western planners who maintained established networks after the colonial period; and by architects from the Soviet Union, China and other Asian countries.
-The concepts of International Style, classical modernism and the Bauhaus also influenced many designers of this generation in Southeast Asia who were indirectly inspired by historical notions of interdisciplinary design.
+New districts, squares, and buildings were designed by local architects, some of whom were trained in Europe and the USA; by western planners who maintained established networks after the colonial period; and by architects from the Soviet Union, China, and other Asian countries.
+The concepts of the International Style, classical modernism, and the Bauhaus also influenced many designers of this generation in Southeast Asia, who were indirectly inspired by historical notions of interdisciplinary design.
 Regional modernist styles emerged, reconciling the design ideas of a universal modernism with specific cultural references and building traditions as well as an understanding of the climatic challenges of building in the tropics.
 These local modernisms were formative for architectural developments that took place from the 1950s to the 1970s.

-Today, many of these structures that once embodied the dawn of a new age are considered unimportant and obsolete and have been destroyed or are threatened with destruction.
-Most cities in Southeast Asia are almost prototypical of uncontrolled urban growth.
-But there are alternative approaches: some architects are seeking to define a contemporary, tropical modernism, while creative artists and urbanists are working cooperatively on urban concepts that explore the relationships between contemporary and global demands and local integration.
+Today many of these structures that once embodied the dawn of a new age are considered unimportant and obsolete and have been destroyed or are threatened with destruction.
+Many cities in Southeast Asia are almost prototypical of uncontrolled urban growth.
+But there are alternative approaches: Some architects are seeking to define a contemporary, tropical modernism, while cultural and creative actors and urbanists are working cooperatively on urban concepts that explore the relationships between global demands and local integration.

-The region itself is currently developing a lively discourse on modernism.
-With a few exceptions, these themes and the work of these architects are still relatively unknown in Europe.
-Against the backdrop of rapid urbanization in Southeast Asia, the modernist impulse has led to independent approaches in the design of cities and architecture, but also in the search for an own identity; a potential that should be taken into account.
-Planners and architects are currently producing models such as the super dense high-rise city for tropical regions and growing cities, which can also bring new aspects to the discussion in Europe.
+A lively discourse on modernity is currently developing in the region itself, but with a few exceptions, the issues and the work of the architects involved are still relatively unknown in Europe.
+Against the backdrop of rapid urbanization in Southeast Asia, the modernist impulse has led to independent approaches in the design of cities and architecture; a potential that deserves closer attention.
+Planners and architects in the region are currently developing models such as the high-density, high-rise city for tropical regions and growing cities, which can also bring new aspects to the discussion in Europe.

-The overarching project objective is to raise public awareness about the development of postcolonial modernism in Southeast Asia and to demonstrate its underlying potential for the future.
-The project aims to illuminate cultural achievements in Southeast Asia and to provoke new questions on globalization and local adaptation.
 What can early modernist solutions by architects contribute to contemporary challenges, and how are early modernist works evaluated in their respective countries today?
-How have the ideas of historical modernism proved their worth over time, and can they still serve as guidelines for society, architecture and urban culture?
+How have the ideas of historical modernism proved their worth over time, and can they still serve as guidelines for society, architecture, and urban culture?
 How can positively evaluated achievements be accepted and introduced into the current urban discourse in Southeast Asia – or how can such a discourse be initiated and accompanied?
-Can contemporary, postcolonial modernism become the starting point for sustainable development that expresses universal values beyond forms?
+Can contemporary, postcolonial modernism become a stepping stone for sustainable development that expresses universal values beyond forms?

-This project advances international cooperation in addressing the implications of modernism in the selected countries and beyond.
+Encounters aims to advance international cooperation in addressing the implications of modernism in Southeast Asia and beyond.
 One goal is to develop joint recommendations for action in dealing with existing buildings.
-Furthermore, the knowledge and traditional practices reflected in the architectural heritage of modernism – such as climate-adaptive design and the design of public space – will serve as examples for current considerations.
+Furthermore, the knowledge and traditional practices reflected in the architectural heritage of modernism – such as climate-adaptive design and the design of public space – are to serve as examples for current considerations.

-In order to make the development of modernism understandable and to demonstrate its underlying potential, close collaboration is needed with local/regional experts, who will contribute to and expand the discourse.
-By working together with local partners, project contributors will establish measures to identify and collect existing knowledge on which to develop contemporary ideas for the city of tomorrow.
+In order to make the development of modernism understandable and to demonstrate its underlying potential, close collaboration with local/regional experts is needed, who will contribute to and expand the discourse.
+By working with local partners, project contributors will establish measures to identify and collect existing knowledge on which to develop contemporary ideas for the city of tomorrow.

-A further aim is to open up new perspectives on the social developments of the postcolonial era and their forward-looking architecture through the lens of design and ecology, to show their connection to German and European modernism and, in doing so, to introduce a new dimension that enriches the Bauhaus year 2019.
+A further aim is to open up new perspectives on the social developments of the postcolonial era and their forward-looking architecture through the lens of design and ecology, to show their connection to German and European modernism and thereby introduce a new dimension to the discourse on sustainable urban development.